Should we put a financial value on the impacts an enterprise has on people and the planet? Yes. Let’s talk about why and how.

 Speak a common language

-Monetization provides a common language that enables conversations between not only the finance and impact communities but also within the impact community itself.
+Monetization provides a common language that enables conversations across the finance, management and impact communities and sharpens discussions within the impact community itself.
 When we all have different metrics, it is far too easy for someone focused on, for example, education to glaze over at the mention of disability-adjusted life years or biodiversity.
 Even within education, the targets of primary schooling may seem arcane to someone focused on vocational training.

 Translating impact to a common unit—be it dollars or donuts—harnesses our common drive to compare ourselves to others.
 When my health investment reports $20m of impact against $30m from your alternative energy provider, we are both inclined to ask thoughtful questions about the carbon intensity of the grid or whether the health effects of particulate matter are included in the social cost of carbon.